python-websockets/websockets/docs/topics/authentication.rst

 Consider a setup where the WebSocket server is separate from the HTTP server.

-Most servers built with websockets to complement a web application adopt this design because websockets doesn't aim at supporting HTTP.
+Most servers built with websockets adopt this design because they're a component in a web application and websockets doesn't aim at supporting HTTP.

 The following diagram illustrates the authentication flow.